danielthompson/polytope/lib/googletest-1.10.0/docs/primer.md

 `ASSERT_NE(nullptr, n)`, as we need to dereference the pointer `n` later, which would lead to a segfault when `n` is `NULL`.

-When these tests run, the following happens:
+When these tests thread_entrypoint, the following happens:

 1.  googletest constructs a `QueueTest` object (let's call it `t1`).
 2.  `t1.SetUp()` initializes `t1`.